Why is this important?

 As a person who is suffering anti-social behaviour you can ask the local authority to deal with it, regardless of whether you are a local authority tenant or not.
 The local authority can:

-- apply to the court for an order to stop gang violence or to protect someone from gang violence
+- in England and Wales, apply to the court for an order to stop gang violence or to protect someone from gang violence

-- apply to court for an order to close premises where there is ongoing disorder or nuisance
+- in England and Wales, apply to court for an order to close premises where there is ongoing disorder or nuisance

 - take action to stop noise, nuisance and threats to health